-The main services in Iroquois County focus on offering free food along with minimal financial help to paying critical bills.
+The main services in Iroquois County focus on offering free food along with minimal financial help for paying critical bills.
+Find where to get free food, rental or utility bill help, grant money and more in the Watseka region below.
 The funding for these programs will often originate from community action agencies as well as charities such as the Salvation Army, but several other non-profits may also provide help.

 - Emergency rental assistance to stop evictions.

 - Information on job training, credit or debt reduction services and self-sufficiency in Iroquois County

 - Money for a portion of gas or heating bills.